eozer/awesome-snmp/README.md

   - [smistrip](https://www.ibr.cs.tu-bs.de/projects/libsmi/smistrip.html) - This is a simple shell/awk script that allows to extract MIB and PIB modules from documents, such as RFCs or Internet Drafts.
 - [snmpsim](https://github.com/etingof/snmpsim) - This is a pure-Python, open source and free implementation of SNMP agents simulator distributed under 2-clause BSD license.
 - [snmpfwd](https://github.com/etingof/snmpfwd) - The SNMP Proxy Forwarder tool works as an application-level proxy with a built-in SNMP message router.
 Typical use case for an SNMP proxy is to work as an application-level firewall or a protocol translator that enables SNMPv3 access to a SNMPv1/SNMPv2c entity or vice versa.
+- [snmpclitools](https://github.com/etingof/snmpclitools) - This is a collection of command-line SNMP tools written in pure-Python.
+The tools mimic their famous Net-SNMP counterparts.
 - [snmpwn](https://github.com/hatlord/snmpwn) - SNMPwn is an SNMPv3 user enumerator and attack tool.
 - [trapperkeeper](https://github.com/dropbox/trapperkeeper) - A suite of tools for ingesting and displaying SNMP traps.
 This is designed as a replacement for snmptrapd and to supplement existing stateful monitoring solutions.